 Many times, these symptoms will show up when you first wake up in the morning or right after you clean the house.

 Every move you make stirs up a microscopic cloud of allergens from your carpet.
-There’s nothing you can do about it except remove the carpet and replace it with hard flooring
+There’s nothing you can do about it except removing the carpet and replace it with hard flooring

 Carpets and Fleas